-The sort of clothing you’d find at an outdoors shop like Snowys.
-This isn’t intended as a plug either.
-It’s plain practical.
+The sort of clothing you’d find at an outdoors shop, as it’s just plain practical.

-We didn’t exclusively carry this sort of clothing on our trip we had jeans, cotton t-shirts, and so on.
+We didn’t exclusively carry this sort of clothing on our trip – we had jeans, cotton t-shirts, and so on.
 These garments needed washing after a time and a go in the tumble drier.
-About 6 hours of the whole trip was spent sitting in laundromats waiting for waschmaschinen and kleider trockner (German for washing machine and clothes drier don’t say you don’t learn anything here)!
+About 6 hours of the whole trip was spent sitting in laundromats waiting for waschmaschinen and kleider trockner (German for washing machine and clothes dryer – don’t say you don’t learn anything here)!
 Synthetic and merino wool outdoorsy clothes can be washed in the shower or hotel basin and dry very quickly.
-Best thing about merino is it takes a lot to get smelly so you can wear it over and over.
+The best thing about merino is it takes a lot to get smelly so you can wear it over and over.

 We flew Etihad.
 They supplied very basic neck pillows in economy.
 Very basic.
 I’m sure a quality neck pillow would have added a few more hours of sleep to our cumulative 48 hours in the air.